Rourkela Steel Plant: Upgrade and modernization

 It is also installing other facilities for production of green energy.
 Two 5 KW rooftop solar PV power generation systems have already been installed and seven more such systems are in the pipeline.
 RSP is also in the process of setting up a 15 MW hydro power project on the downstream of Mandira Dam in collaboration with GEDCOL.

 Product mix

-SAIL's Rourkela Steel Plant is a unique unit under SAIL with a wide variety of special purpose steels.
-The use of its products abound.
 Its HR coils find application in manufacturing LPG cylinders, automobiles, railway wagon chassis and other high-strength type steels.
 It is SAIL's only plant that produces silicon steels for the power sector, high quality pipes for the oil and gas sector and tin plates for the packaging industry.
 Its wide and sophisticated product range includes flat, tubular and coated products.
 Special Plate Plant, Rourkela, is emerging as a major special steels centre for defence equipment.
 It produces armoured plate for the T-90 and Arjun (tank), and the BMP-2 infantry combat vehicle, which are built at Avadi and Medak respectively by the Ordnance Factory Board.
-Its annual capacity of 2,000 tonnes is being upped to 12,000 tonnes.
-The AB/A grade steel used in making India's first fully home made Aircraft carrier INS Vikrant (2013) were produced in Rourkela Steel Plant.
+Its annual capacity is 15,000 tonnes.
+The AB/A grade steel used in making India's first fully homemade Aircraft carrier INS Vikrant (2013) were produced in Rourkela Steel Plant.